 Ridgewood is a decidedly white-collar village, with fully 94.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ridgewood is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Ridgewood who work in management occupations (23.68%), sales jobs (13.31%), and business and financial occupations (11.78%).

 Also of interest is that Ridgewood has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Ridgewood is also a village of artists.
 Ridgewood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ridgewood’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.08% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.08% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.